grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 In these edge cases, different applications would expose different metadata for the same metric name.

 This limit is used to protect the whole system’s stability from potential abuse or mistakes, in case the number of metadata variants for a given metric name grows indefinitely.
-You can configure the limit on a per-tenant basis by using the `-ingester.max-global-series-per-metric` option (or `max_global_metadata_per_metric` in the runtime configuration).
+To configure the limit on a per-tenant basis, use the `-ingester.max-global-series-per-metric` option (or `max_global_metadata_per_metric` in the runtime configuration).

 How to **fix** it: